 You can start at any time during the year now!
 You just need a 10-12 week block, and holidays aren't included.

 All Challenge resources and emails to students are available in English or Te Reo Māori.

 What’s involved for mentors

-Industry mentors are a crucial component of the Challenge at Intermediate and Secondary School levels.
+Industry mentors are a crucial component of the Challenge at the Intermediate and Secondary School levels.
 They provide advice and guidance to teams of students under the supervision of teachers or Code Club coordinators and help them frame up a solution to their local community or school issue.

 The workload is not high for industry mentors.
 They meet with the students 2-3 times over a term, plus provide additional guidance as required.